matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 - `login.reciprocate` - a device with this intent is already set up and is able to facilitate set up of a new device

-The the intents to be compatible one device must have the `login.start` intent and the other device must have the `login.reciprocate` intent.
+For the intents to be compatible one device must have the `login.start` intent and the other device must have the `login.reciprocate` intent.